Saravana

 Saravana (alternatively spelled as Saravanaa) is a 2006 Indian Tamil-language action romance film directed by K. S. Ravikumar.
 It stars Silambarasan, Jyothika, Five Star Krishna, Vivek, and Prakash Raj.
 The film was produced by Deivanai Movies and the soundtrack was composed by Srikanth Deva.
-It is a remake of the 2005 Telugu blockbuster film Bhadra.

-Saravana was released on 14 January 2006, coinciding with Pongal and became a commercial success at the box office.
+It is a remake of the 2005 Telugu film Bhadra.
+Saravana was released on 14 January 2006, coinciding with Pongal and became a commercial success.

 Plot

 Saravana is a college student who returns to his home for his sister Divya's wedding with a distraught and frightened girl named Sadhana, whom Saravana introduces as his friend to his family.
 While the marriage preparation continues, everyone begins to wonder what Sadhana's relationship is to Saravana.
 Saravana's uncle Purushothaman begins to lose his emotions as he wants Saravana to marry his daughter.
 Purushothaman confronts Sadhana, who gets upset and an argument ensues.
 While at a restaurant, Saravana and Sadhana are confronted by a gang.
 Saravana chases the gang and thrashes them.
 Realizing that he has left Sadhana behind, Saravana returns to the restaurant, but finds that Sadhana is not there.
 Saravana's father Bhoopathi confronts Saravana and forces him to reveal about Sadhana's identity, where Saravana reveals his past.

 Past: Saravana and Krishna are best friends, who visits Krishna's home village.
 Sadhana, who returns from London, is impressed by Saravana, who continually impresses her based on her tastes.
 He gets along well with Krishna's and Sadhana's family.
 Saravana convinces them that he would make a prospective groom for Sadhana.
 Sadhana's family, mainly her brother Soundarapandiyan and his sidekick Velu are involved in regional gangs in their village.
 When Sadhana takes Saravana to the temple for a visit without Soundarapandiyan's knowledge, a rival gang member group, headed by Duraisingam, is attacked by Velu's group members, and Duraisingam's brother Vanjaravelu gets hold of Sadhana and threatens to kill her.
 In a swift action of bravery and skill, Saravana knocks down Vanjaravelu.
 After this incident, Soundarapandiyan tells Saravana about the violent happenings in the village.